mornir/my-skills/README.md

 - CSS animations and transitions
 - Semantic HTML (I strive to using all available tags)
 - TailwindCSS :heart_eyes:
-- SCSS (prefer using Tailwind and unprocessed CSS)
+- SCSS (prefer using Tailwind along with postcss)

 ### CSS Frameworks
 - Vuetify